-Did you know, there are ten things you could do for your blog today, that would mean you see hardly any growth in traffic for about two years?!
+If you’re moving from a free blog platform to a self hosted blog platform, there are mistakes that you could make that would mean death for your blog.
+Would you do these 10 things if meant you see hardly any growth in traffic for about two years?!
 Do not follow this post as a step by step guide.
 Maybe a ’10 Step Program That Could Lose Your Hundreds of Dollars!’
 That sounds like a terrible idea right?

 It’s exactly what I did! *facepalm*

-The mistakes that I made when moving my blog ended up costing me $360 extra in the first six months of 2016 ALONE.
+The mistakes that I made when moving to a self hosted blog platform, ended up costing me $360 extra in the first six months of 2016 ALONE.

 Why you should have a self-hosted blog from the beginning